SharkyBytes/EZ-Apply/README.md

 EZ Apply is a Chrome extension designed to streamline the job application process.
 With just a few clicks, you can autofill your personal and job-specific information into over 75 job application forms.
 The extension eliminates the tedious task of manually entering the same data across multiple websites.

 ### Features:
-- **Autofill Text, Checkboxes, and Select Fields:** Automatically fill out various form fields with your saved information.
+- **Ez-Apply Text, Checkboxes, and Select Fields:** Automatically fill out various form fields with your saved information.
 - **Resume and Cover Letter Upload:** Upload your resume and cover letter to job applications on supported platforms.
 - **Privacy-Focused:** All information is securely stored locally on your Chrome browser.
 Your data is never shared or sent to external servers.
 - **Cross-Site Compatibility:** Works with over 75+ job application platforms, including popular ones like Greenhouse and Lever.